NekoDrone/advent-of-code/README.md

 This repository contains my [Advent of Code](https://adventofcode.com/) solutions over the years.
 This repository started in December 2024, and contains that year's submissions, and both past and future year submissions as they come out.

+## Languages

+Advent of Code is primarily just an excuse to practice the languages that I am familiar with, or to learn a new language.
+Here you can find which years are done in what language(s).

+- 2024
+    - Gleam
+    - TypeScript
+    - Go
+    - C#

 ## Progress
 ### 2024
 - [ ] 1